Skid Duct Heater System for Processing Medical Device Coatings

 CUSTOMER REQUIRED A NEW SKID DUCT HEATER SYSTEM

 Our customer in the medical device manufacturing industry required a new skid duct heater system with several application requirements that included:

 - 4KW heater run at 240 volts – Duct Heater

 - Air pressure switch for heater – Cleveland DFS-221-112

 - Control panel – Custom Designed Tempco Control Panel

-- Heater and blower differentiating voltages required a step down transformer
+- Heater and blower differentiating voltages with a step down transformer

-With the skid being as small as it was (26 x 22) and the majority of it being consumed by the blower and the duct heater, we could not easily use a forklift to transport/locate the system in place, as we would normally design it for.
-Instead, we decided on using the reinforced framework that holds the control panel and transformer in place to use as a lifting point for the system.
+- Resolution: Tempco reinforced the framework that held the control panel and transformer in place to use as a lifting point for the system.
 Eyelets capable of holding the weight of the system were placed in the uprights of the framework in order to use a lift to transfer/locate the system.